Kohdz/Snapshotalyzer/README.md

 create snapshot: 'python shotty/shotty.py instances snapshot list --all

 creating snapshots: - go to instances - select the inntaces - click Actions, choose Instance State and select stop - after a few minuets, reselect the instance - find root device, hover over it and clic EBSID (voluem) - then click action and select "create snapshot"

+distrubution file for script
+user can install on their machine python package called setup tools; setup.py file

+a distrubutable package that users can install and get a script

+snapshotalyzer distrubution wheel hosted in AWS S3 bucket

+to install using dist wheel:
+pip install <URL>